-Our Board of Directors has the authority, without further approval of our shareholders, to fix the rights and preferences, and to issue shares, of preferred stock.
-The issuance of preferred stock could have the effect of making it more difficult for a third party to acquire a majority of our outstanding stock, and the holders of such preferred stock could have voting, dividend, liquidation and other rights superior to those of holders of our common stock.
+The issuance of additional shares of preferred stock could have the effect of making it more difficult for a third party to acquire a majority of our outstanding stock, and the holders of such preferred stock could have voting, dividend, liquidation and other rights superior to those of holders of our Common Stock.

-We Have Never Paid any Dividends on our Common Stock
+We Have Never Paid any Dividends on Our Common Stock

-We have not paid any cash dividends on our common stock since inception and do not expect to do so in the foreseeable future.
-Any dividends will be subject to the preferential dividends payable on our outstanding Series A Preferred Stock and Series B Preferred Stock and dividends payable on any other preferred stock we may issue.
+We have not paid any cash dividends on our Common Stock since inception and do not expect to do so in the foreseeable future.
+Any dividends may be subject to preferential dividends payable on any preferred stock we may issue.